Execution (computing): Instruction cycle

 In simpler CPUs, the instruction cycle is executed sequentially, each instruction being processed before the next one is started.
 In most modern CPUs, the instruction cycles are instead executed concurrently, and often in parallel, through an instruction pipeline: the next instruction starts being processed before the previous instruction has finished, which is possible because the cycle is broken up into separate steps.

-Interpreter

-A system that executes a program is called an interpreter of the program.
-Loosely speaking, an interpreter directly executes a program.
-This contrasts with a language translator that converts a program from one language to another before it is executed.

-Virtual machine
+Virtual

-A virtual machine (VM) is the virtualization/emulation of a computer system.
-Virtual machines are based on computer architectures and provide functionality of a physical computer.
-Their implementations may involve specialized hardware, software, or a combination.

-Virtual machines differ and are organized by their function, shown here:
+A virtual machine (VM) provides the functionality of a physical computer that is either partially or fully implemented as a layer of software instead of accessing the host system directly.
+Via virtualization, a VM provides a computer system that is logically independent from the host computer and other VMs on the host via a relatively thin software layer that allows for relatively high performance at the cost of being constrained by the host's technology.
+Via emulation, a VM provides a distinct computer that may differ significantly from the host computer system technology, but generally at the cost of relatively slow performance due to a relatively thick software layer.